jhwu0513/Software-Testing-Final-Project/Fuzzing/README.md

-# Part III.
-Fuzzing testing e-Voting Server
+# Fuzzing testing e-Voting Server

 In this section, we will be using [protofuzz](https://github.com/trailofbits/protofuzz) and [fuzzdb](https://github.com/fuzzdb-project/fuzzdb) to perform fuzzing tests on gRPC.
 The following will describe the usage.